 There was a time in the not so distant past when the best packing underwear available was DIY.
 There was one brand you could buy ready-made, but it looked like some kind of hospital underwear.
 At the time, if you didn't want to wear something super ugly or make your own, your only other option was prayer.
 That is to say, prayers that your packer wouldn't fall out when dropping trou in the bathroom.

 Fortunately, that has all changed in recent years.
 Today there are many underwear companies making great FTM underwear options.
 This variety also means that FTMs have the privilege of choice when it comes to cut and style.
 You can choose between boxer briefs, jockstraps, harnesses, and more.
 You can also decide if you want to go with a classic, basic look, or something more sporty and fun.

 Sad to say, however, that there are also still a lot of duds out there.
 My main complaint is that a lot of packing underwear leaves WAY too room for your packer to move around in.

 For example, I recently bought a pair of underwear from a company that will remain nameless.
-I absolutely loved these boxer briefs for the first half hour wearing them.
+I absolutely loved these packer boxers for the first half-hour wearing them.
 Unfortunately, everything was downhill after that.
 The first mild annoyance happened when they started riding up my legs.
 Every five minutes or so I felt the need to reach down my pants and pull the legs back down.
 Hmph.

 Strike two happened while walking to the gym a half-hour later.
 Perhaps once the fabric was warm and stretched out a bit, it began creeping into my booty crack.
 Soon enough, I was also pulling a wedgie out of my butt every couple of minutes.